 Folks in School Administrative Unit (S.A.U.) #29 in Keene, New Hampshire pride themselves on being ahead of many districts in terms of the technology in its schools.
-However, like other districts, when confronted with the challenge of how to prepare teachers to use technology, the S.A.U. faced some serious obstacles, namely: money to pay for training, time to fit professional development into teachers1 schedules, and commitment from the teachers to participate.
+However, like other districts, the S.A.U. faced some serious obstacles when confronted with the challenge of preparing teachers to use this technology.
+These obstacles include lack of funding to pay for training, time constraints in fitting professional development into teacher's schedules, and lack of commitment from the teachers to participate.
 S.A.U. personnel recognized that a successful training model depended on addressing these issues, and Deb Couture, the Director of Technology and of Continuing Education for the S.A.U., understood that such challenges make designing a successful teacher professional development program a formidable task.

 Part of the success of this staff training program can be traced to the fact that it was designed and is run by district staff who are aware of the needs of others in the S.A.U.
 The planning and design of this professional development program was completed by a K-12 technology team made up of teachers, administrators, parents, and board members.
-The technology team created a technology needs assessment survey-completed by 85% of the S.A.U. personnel; and the results of this survey made it clear that, in terms of addressing their technology training needs, faculty and staff desired ongoing professional development, conducted by qualified trainers, with follow-up support provided on-site.
+The technology team created a technology needs assessment survey, completed by 85% of the S.A.U. personnel; and the results of this survey made it clear that, in terms of addressing their technology training needs, faculty and staff desired ongoing professional development, conducted by qualified trainers, with follow-up support provided on-site.
 A "train-the-trainers" model was subsequently proposed in which staff developers would be identified and trained.
-These "trainers" would teach at least two classes per year, and they would work as resources in their school for teachers needing their assistance.
-Trainers were to be paid $75 per day for their own training and $37.50 per hour for teaching courses.
-The teachers being trained, on the other hand, received no monetary remuneration, but they could use their technology-related courses to fulfill S.A.U.-required contract days for professional development or state-mandated clock hours (New Hampshire law requires that teachers obtain 50 clock hours of staff development every three years to recertified).
+These trainers would teach at least two classes per year, and they would work as resources in their schools for teachers needing assistance.
+Trainers are paid $75 per day for their own training and $37.50 per hour for teaching courses.
+The teachers being trained, on the other hand, receive no monetary remuneration, but they can use their technology-related courses to fulfill S.A.U.-required contract days for professional development or state-mandated clock hours (New Hampshire law requires that teachers obtain 50 clock hours of staff development every three years to be recertified).

-The teacher-trainers design the curriculum, and most training takes place in the summer (although this year the S.A.U. will experiment with courses offered during the school year at night and on weekends).
+The teacher-trainers design the curriculum, and most training takes place in the summer (although in 2000 the S.A.U. is experimenting with courses offered during the school year, at night, and on weekends).
 Workshops range from 4 to 15 hours each, and they are offered in a wide range of subject areas.
-The program is limited to 30 trainers (although trainers are replaced when one leaves), and the curriculum is consistently updated.
-This staff development model has worked to keep teacher training and the accountability for that training in the district, it has helped to motivate teachers (and trainers) to learn more, and it has cut professional development costs since the S.A.U. no longer pays as much for out-of-district professional development.
+The program is limited to 30 trainers (trainers are replaced as one leaves), and the curriculum is consistently updated.
+This staff development model has worked to keep teacher training and the accountability for that training in the district.
+It has helped to motivate teachers (and trainers) to learn more, and it has cut professional development costs, since the S.A.U. no longer pays as much for out-of-district professional development.

-It should be noted, though that the success of this program has depended on the presence of certain resources and capacities within the S.A.U.
-For example, the program took advantage of the considerable technology-related expertise in its schools.
-Moreover, faculty and staff were willing to serve as trainers.
-Also, and possibly most importantly, top S.A.U administrators-in particular the Superintendent and an Assistant Superintendent-provided support and guidance in making this program a reality.
+It should be noted, though, that the success of this program has depended on the presence of certain resources and capacities within the S.A.U.
+For example, the program takes advantage of the considerable technology-related expertise in its schools.
+Moreover, faculty and staff are willing to serve as trainers.
+Possibly most importantly, top S.A.U administrators, in particular the Superintendent and an Assistant Superintendent, have provided support and guidance in making this program a reality.